hail-is/hail/hail/python/hail/docs/guides/genetics.rst

             for those samples in the group.
 The result of the aggregation expression is then used to annotate the matrix table.

-            The :func:`.linear_regression` method is more efficient than the :func:`.aggregators.linreg` aggregator and can be extended to multiple phenotypes, but the :func:`.aggregators.linreg` aggregator is more flexible (multiple covariates can be vary by entry) and returns a richer set of statistics.
+            The :meth:`.LinearRegressionModel.regress_rows` method is more efficient than the :func:`.aggregators.linreg` aggregator and can be extended to multiple phenotypes, but the :func:`.aggregators.linreg` aggregator is more flexible (multiple covariates can be vary by entry) and returns a richer set of statistics.